GWCustom/bfabric-web-apps/docs/important_functions.md

 This change ensures that bug reports are redirected to your preferred email address instead of the default FGCZ system queue.

-For further details on modifying global variables, refer to [Chapter 7: Dynamic Variable Configuration](#dynamic-variable-configuration).
+For further details on modifying global variables, refer to the chapter [Global Variables](global_variables.md).

 ---